 In July 2018, President Trump departed from a 30-year norm of presidential noncomment on Fed policy to express his dissatisfaction with the Fed's monetary policies.
-81 This pressure has continued to the present.
+This pressure has continued to the present.
 At the same time, he abandoned his more conventional picks for the Board of Governors and announced that he intended to nominate Herman Cain-a failed Republican presidential candidate-and Stephen Moore-a partisan economic commentator and former Trump campaign adviser-as his preferences for the remaining two vacancies.
 The public engaged in a thorough vetting of both candidates, revealing significant questions of judgment, views about monetary policy, and alleged scandals that ranged from tax evasion (Moore) to sexual harassment (Cain).
-Both withdrew from consideration, with Cain citing the paltry salary for members of the Board of Governors and Moore citing an abusive and partisan process.82 But in both cases, the path to nomination was essentially blocked by members of the president's own party.
-"I would like to see nominees that are economists first and not partisans.
-I think it's important that the Fed be a nonpartisan entity," Senator Mitt Romney (R-Utah) said.
-"The key is that someone is outside of the political world and is an economic leader not a partisan leader."83 Others expressed similar views about Moore, although his controversial history may have mattered more.84
+Both withdrew from consideration, with Cain citing the paltry salary for members of the Board of Governors and Moore citing an abusive and partisan process.
+But in both cases, the path to nomination was essentially blocked by members of the president's own

-80 Timiraos and Harrison (2017).
+74 Timiraos and Harrison (2017).

-81 For a timeline of Trump's comments, see Condon (2019).
+75 For a timeline of Trump's comments, see Condon (2019).